balparda/fapfavorites/README.md

 Read as many users and folders as you want.
-They will be in the database, thumbnails will be automatically generated, duplicates will be found, etc. By default it will skip any album recently downloaded in the previous 3 days (72h).
+They will be in the database, thumbnails will be automatically generated, duplicates will be found, etc. We search for duplicates using a hybrid intersection of perceptual, average, differential and wavelet hashes, plus a convolutional neural network.
+Duplicate images picked up by these methods will be consolidated for the user, who can later decide which images to keep.
+By default it will skip any album recently downloaded in the previous 3 days (72h).
 This is usually very helpful to save time when you have to restart the fetching, as it will gladly remember the work done and save time.
 If you know something changed and want